Dinhhai94/course-materials/Wk1Mod3.md

 Let's add another page to our growing Portfolio Project!
 This page will be for your future personal blog.

-1. Repeat the same steps we went through to build the `projects` and `media` pages.
+1. Repeat the same steps we went through to build the `projects` page.
 We'll call the blog page `blog` (makes sense, right?).
 Once you've finished creating the blog page, your site's directory structure should look this:

    ```
     / (root)